Like the canal that followed SIXTY years

 spring to mind instantly for a Canadian Pacific enthusiast... the

-snow shutdowns which the Central and North routes would have !
+railroad would not have all the problems of snow shutdowns which the Central and North routes would have !

 Action on the US Pacific railroad